-Syntax set protocols pim register-kat timer

-delete protocols pim register-kat

-show protocols pim register-kat
+set protocols pim register-kat timer delete protocols pim register-kat show protocols pim register-kat

-Command Default The KAT for (S,G) states is 210 seconds.
+The KAT for (S,G) states is 210 seconds.

 The KAT, in seconds.
-The range is 1 to 65535.
-The default is 210.
+The timer ranges from 1 to 65535.
+The default timer is 210.